 Two decades ago, Mesa Water's Board of Directors set a goal to reduce reliance on imported water from Northern California and the Colorado River by increasing the District's production capacity of groundwater and recycled water.
-Mesa Water is able to pump safe, high-quality groundwater from Orange County's clear-water aquifer and from the deeper, amber-colored aquifer located directly under our service area.
+Mesa Water is able to pump safe, high-quality groundwater from Orange County's clearwater aquifer and from the deeper, amber-colored aquifer located directly under our service area.
 The Mesa Water Reliability Facility (MWRF) was the final step in eliminating the District's dependence on imported water as Mesa Water is now able to meet 100% of its community's water needs with locally-sourced supplies.

-In fiscal year 2020, the Board took a major step towards reliability by approving a three-year \$70MM Capital Improvement Program funded through Certificates of Participation.
-In fiscal year 2023, Mesa Water completed the construction of one new well site, and another well is planned for completion in mid fiscal year 2024.
-The new wells will increase Mesa Water's groundwater production capacity, and be the district's largest producing wells - pumping approximately 4,000 gallons per minute of local, clean, safe water.
+In Fiscal Year 2024, Mesa Water completed the construction of its second new well site.
+The two new wells will increase Mesa Water's groundwater production capacity and be the District's largest producing wells - pumping approximately 4,000 gallons per minute each of local, clean, safe water.

-Mesa Water consistently invests in pipeline integrity testing through its Pipeline Integrity Program, to ensure economical and timely replacement of pipes for continued reliable service and high-quality water to customers.
+Mesa Water consistently invests in pipeline integrity testing through its Pipeline Integrity Program, to ensure the economical and timely replacement of pipes for continued reliable service and high-quality water to customers.

 Mesa Water continues its efforts to encourage water use efficiency within its service area.
-In conjunction with Metropolitan Water District (MWD) and the Municipal Water District of Orange County (MWDOC), Mesa Water distributes and provides financial incentives for high efficiency water use devices, and has developed education and technical assistance programs designed for residents, homeowners associations, businesses, and other public agencies.
+In conjunction with Metropolitan Water District of Southern California (MWD) and the Municipal Water District of Orange County (MWDOC), Mesa Water distributes and provides financial incentives for high efficiency water use devices, and has developed education and technical assistance programs designed for residents, homeowners associations, businesses, and other public agencies.
 Mesa Water also works with the City of Costa Mesa to promote the wise use of water through the City's development plan check process.
-These active programmatic efforts have resulted in a cumulative water savings of approximately 18,908 acre feet of water to date.
+These active programmatic efforts have resulted in a cumulative water savings of approximately 19,715 acre feet of water to date.

-As of July 1, 2023, Mesa Water charges a uniform commodity rate of \$4.87 per unit and a bi-monthly fixed charge of \$29.55 for a 5/8 inch meter.
-One unit of water equals 748 gallons which means that the cost per gallon is 0.65 cents.
-At \$1,010 per year, the cost of water service for a typical single family home using 127,900 gallons of water annually remains a good value for Mesa Water's customers.
+As of July 1, 2024, Mesa Water charges a uniform commodity rate of \$5.42 per billing unit.
+A billing unit is exactly 100 cubic feet of water, which is just over 748 United States gallons.
+In addition, a typical %-inch meter is assessed a bi-monthly fixed charge of \$32.93.
+A typical single-family residence uses 144 billing units per year.
+At \$978, the total annual cost of water service remains a good value for Mesa Water's customers.